People must be able to access all event features

 Vendors

-Food, drinks, merchandise and services must also be located along an accessible route.
+Food, drinks, merchandise and other services offered must also be located along an accessible route.

-Work with vendors to ensure that people with disabilities will have comparable access to food, drinks, merchandise, or services offered.
-While concession carts may not be easily modified, vendors should offer support to people with disabilities as needed, if it will help them to receive goods and services.
-For example, a vendor may need to take items from an inaccessible area to an interested individual to allow the individual to see and select an item, or to take part in an activity offered
+Work with vendors to ensure that people with disabilities will have comparable access to food, drinks, merchandise, and other services offered.
+While concession carts may not be easily modified, vendors should offer support to people with disabilities as needed, to help them to receive goods and services.
+For example, a vendor may need to take items to an interested individual to allow the individual to see and select an item, or to take part in an activity offered.
+Vendors may also have to leave their booths briefly to assist someone with limited hand dexterity in reaching items on the counter.

 Watch a video on how to make sales and service counters accessible.